 If you were married to him, you know what I’m talking about.
-If you weren’t be on the look-out because chances are you will cross paths with a passive aggressive man.
+If you have divorced a passive aggressive you SURELY know what I'm talking about.
+If you weren’t, be on the look-out because chances are you will cross paths with a passive aggressive man.

 Who is the passive aggressive man?
 He is that guy who avoids responsibility and conflict through passivity and withdrawal.
 He is the “Nice Guy” who reels you in with his adoration and once you are in the game he turns the tables so quickly your head will swim until you decide to take a hike.
 But what is passive aggressive behavior and how do you recognize passive aggressive men?

 5 Reasons the Passive Aggressive Man's Love Comes With a Big Price Tag

 Withholds to Punish: He says one thing but means another.
 Sure, he wants to go to a movie.
 He even appears to enjoy himself until later that night when he rejects you sexually.
 You see, he didn’t want to go to a movie but, his passivity would not allow him to own it.
 His fear of conflict means punishing you in covert ways for something you “made” him do.
 What better way to punish than withholding something he knows you want?

 Fears Conflict: He will do anything to keep from arguing with you.
 He has been taught that anger is unacceptable.
 Well, expressing anger in an open, honest way is unacceptable and is not something you will get from this guy.
 What you will get is a relationship with a man who avoids solving relationship problems, avoids taking responsibility for problems in the relationship and most importantly avoids making an intimate connection with you.